YCbCr: JPEG conversion

-These coefficients are not in use and were never in use.

 Chromaticity-derived luminance systems

-H.273 also describes constant and non-constant luminance systems which are derived strictly from primaries and white point, so that situations like sRGB/BT.709 default primaries of JPEG that use BT.601 matrix (that is derived from BT.470-6 System M) do not happen.
+H.273 also describes constant and non-constant luminance systems which are derived strictly from primaries and white point, so that situations like sRGB/BT.709 default primaries of JPEG that use BT.601 matrix (that is derived from BT.470-6 System M that even uses a different from D65 white point) do not happen (the primaries of most images are BT.709).
+Another example was P3-D65 primaries used by Netflix in production with BT.2020-NCL matrix, which means matrix was not derived from primaries, nowadays though Netflix allows BT.2020 primaries (after 2021).
+General users of Netflix did not ever get that mezzanine format though.

 Numerical approximations

 Prior to the development of fast SIMD floating-point processors, most digital implementations of RGB → Y′UV used integer math, in particular fixed-point approximations.
 Approximation means that the precision of the used numbers (input data, output data and constant values) is limited, and thus a precision loss of typically about the last binary digit is accepted by whoever makes use of that option in typically a trade-off to improved computation speeds.

 Y′ values are conventionally shifted and scaled to the range [16, 235] (referred to as studio swing or "TV levels") rather than using the full range of [0, 255] (referred to as full swing or "PC levels").
 This practice was standardized in SMPTE-125M in order to accommodate signal overshoots ("ringing") due to filtering.
 U and V values, which may be positive or negative, are summed with 128 to make them always positive, giving a studio range of 16–240 for U and V. (These ranges are important in video editing and production, since using the wrong range will result either in an image with "clipped" blacks and whites or a low-contrast image.)